Cisco's Luke Power jumps to Trellix as new ANZ boss

 “Pumped and excited for my new journey and adventure starting next week!”

-Trellix has declined to comment on the appointment, while Power has not responded to inquiries from Digital Nation Australia.
+Trellix has declined to comment on the appointment, while Power has not responded to inquiries from CRN sibling site Digital Nation Australia.

+Cisco ANZ boss Ben Dawson commented on Power's departure, saying, "Luke was a great contributor to Cisco during his tenure.
+And he was great to me, he was in the business when I returned, he was a great partner."

+"I think Luke's journey is emblematic of what we try and create here, we try and create great people and if his career path takes him outside of the company for some time then, so be it.
+We'd love to have him back."

 Anstett’s appointment as global CIO will see her join the executive leadership team, and lead the company’s global information and technology systems organisation.